MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 **`testPlatformVersion`** - **Test Platform Version**<br>
 `string`.
 Required when `versionSelector = specificVersion`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the version of Visual Studio Test Platform to install on the agent.
-Available versions can be viewed on <a href="https://www.nuget.org/packages/Microsoft.TestPlatform/">nuget</a>.
+Specifies the version of Visual Studio Test Platform to install on the agent.
+Available versions can be viewed on [NuGet](https://www.nuget.org/packages/Microsoft.TestPlatform/).
 <!-- :::editable-content-end::: -->
 <br>